Har Brakha

 The rabbi of Har Bracha and the Har Bracha Yeshiva is Rabbi Eliezer Melamed, author of the Peninei Halakha book series.

 The international community considers Israeli settlements in the West Bank illegal under international law.
 The Israeli government disputes this.

-The land of Har Brakha was confiscated by the Israelis from three nearby Palestinian villages: mostly from Burin, but also from Kafr Qallil and Iraq Burin.
+According to the ARIJ, the land of Har Brakha was confiscated by the Israelis from three nearby Palestinian villages: mostly from Burin, but also from Kafr Qallil and Iraq Burin.

 History

 Har Brakha was first established as a pioneer Nahal military outpost, and demilitarized when turned over to residential purposes on Yom Ha'atzmaut (Independence Day) in 1983.
 The rapid expansion of the village is universally attributed to the local national-religious Rabbinic school, Yeshivat Har Brakha, which was built in 1991 as well as its head or rosh yeshiva, Rabbi Eliezer Melamed, who is also the chief rabbi of Har Brakha.
 While the vast majority of students (about 150 annually) are not originally from settlements, many graduates of the yeshiva return to live in the settlement.

 Evangelical Christians from the United States have joined the community, with the support of Rabbi Melamed, and their presence has aroused some controversy among residents.